mnguyen1901/mnguyen1901.github.io/_posts/blog/2023-09-26-breast-mammogram.md

 Here is the output of the transformed data.
 We can add more transform functions but that will increase the run time!
 ![transformed](images/mammogram_transformed.png)

-For this project, I use the vit 224 model implemented from huggingface.
+For this project, I used the vit 224 model implemented by huggingface.
 ```
 model_name_or_path = "google/vit-base-patch16-224-in21k"
 vit = vit2x(model_name_or_path, hidden_dropout_prob, attention_probs_dropout_prob, attention_heads, hidden_layers)